 Non-income Tax Liabilities-Certain of the Company's revenues are subject to sales and use taxes in certain jurisdictions where it conducts business in the United States.
-During 2016, the Company determined that net sales and use taxes of \$6,229, including interest of approximately \$914, were probable of being assessed related to multiple jurisdictions with respect to revenues in the year ended December 31, 2016 and prior years.
-The sales and use tax adjustment was recorded in general and administration on the consolidated statements of operations.
+During 2017 and 2016, the Company estimated that a sales and use tax liability of \$8,522 and \$10,108, respectively, was probable related to multiple taxing jurisdictions with respect to revenues in the years ended December 31, 2017 and December 31, 2016, and prior years.

-During 2016, the Company estimated a sales and use tax liability of \$10,108.
 This amount is included in accrued expenses and other liabilities on the consolidated balance sheets.
-The Company also estimated a sales and use tax receivable of \$3,879 related to estimated recoverability of amounts due from customers.
+For the same periods, the Company also estimated a sales and use tax receivable of \$2,704 and \$3,879, respectively, related to estimated recoverability of amounts due from customers.
 This amount is included in prepaid expenses and other current assets on the consolidated balance sheets.
-Additional future information obtained from the applicable jurisdictions may affect the Company's estimate of its sales and use tax liability.